Harvey Full-Stack Software Engineer Salary in United States | $190K-$341K+ | Levels.fyi

 The median Full-Stack Software Engineer compensation in United States package at Harvey totals $225K per year.
-View the base salary, stock, and bonus breakdowns for Harvey's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Harvey's total compensation packages.
 Last updated: 10/8/2025

 Company